wkandersen/02456-deep-learning-group-68/README.md

 ## Usage:

-### It can be run from the notebook `notebook.ipynb`, which can run a training cycle or it can be used to run a saved model (recommended).
+### It can be run from the notebook `src/notebook.ipynb`, which can run a training cycle or it can be used to run a saved model (recommended).
 The notebook reproduces the results from our best models.